5.3.3 |

 years of age are excluded from eligibility for certain jobs.

-particular group or society's conception nevertheless.
-One such
+group or society's conception nevertheless.

-by the phenomenologist's own assumptions) is being-35-years-of-age,
+judge by the phenomenologist's own assumptions) is being-35-years-of-age,

 if the focus of relevancy is merely the eligibility for a position.